Claude Code for GTM: Where to Start

 The terminal is now the most direct way to speak to your new workforce.

-PS: Iâve packaged an entire 4-Phase Claude Code architecture into the The CLAUDE CODE GTM Starter Guide.
-This transforms Claude from a simple chatbot into a Strategic Analyst.
+PS: I’ve packaged an entire 4-Phase Claude Code architecture into the Claude Code GTM Starter Guide.
+This turns Claude from a simple chatbot into a strategic analyst.

-Inside the Pack:
+Inside the pack:

-CLAUDE.md:The 50-line âConstitutionâ that forces Claude to adopt your voice, ignore âAgencyâ leads, and think like a senior partner.2: The Hands Setup (MCP): A 2-minute guide to installing Brave Search so your agent can browse the live web (LinkedIn, Crunchbase, News).
+2: The Hands Setup (MCP): a 2-minute guide to installing Brave Search so your agent can browse the live web (LinkedIn, Crunchbase, news).

-4: The Deep Dive Dossier: A script that takes your top 5 prospects and generates a 1-page briefing doc for each.
-It summarises their recent news, identifies their tech stack, and writes a âWhy Now?â hypothesis for your pitch.
+4: The Deep Dive Dossier: a script that takes your top 5 prospects and generates a 1-page briefing doc for each.
+It summarises their recent news, identifies their tech stack, and writes a “Why Now?” hypothesis for your pitch.

 Get access here.